ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 charged, you do need a valid, positive budget to be able to submit and run low priority jobs, i.e. you need at least 1 CU in your budget.

-Low priority access is always available and has the following limits:
+Low priority access is always available.
+Consult the QoS table above for limits on low priority jobs.

-  - 1024 node maximum job size
-  - Maximum 16 low priority jobs submitted (including running) per user
-  - Maximum 16 low priority job running per user
-  - Maximum runtime of 24 hours

 You submit a low priority job on ARCHER2 by using the `lowpriority` QoS.
 For example, you would usually have the following line in your job submission script sbatch